UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 ### :sparkles: Maath
 I use the maath library (maath/random to be specific) for generating a set of random points as stars in the background.
-The background of my website is a 3D scene!